 Further guidance on state aid can be found in the 'related links' section of this page.

-The UK is scheduled to leave the EU on 29 March 2019.
-If there is an Implementation Period, the State Aid rules will continue to apply as now and will be subject to control by the EU Commission as at present.
+The UK is scheduled to leave the EU, if there is an Implementation Period, the State Aid rules will continue to apply as now and will be subject to control by the EU Commission as at present.
 If the UK leaves the EU without a negotiated Withdrawal Agreement, the Government has announced its intention to transpose EU State Aid rules into UK domestic legislation, with only technical modifications to correct deficiencies with the transposed EU law to ensure the regime operates effectively in a domestic context.
 Therefore, State Aid rules continue to apply to the relief for 2019/20 and 2020/21.

 If you wish to refuse the Retail Discount granted in relation to the premises to which this discount relates as it would be in breach of state aid rules, please complete the State Aid Received Declaration form in the 'Do it online' section of this page.
 This may be particularly relevant to those premises that are part of a large retail chain, where the cumulative total of Retail Discount received could exceed €200,000.